WilliamPot/FakeNews/README.md

 (2).The result of prediction will be saved in `fnc-1/predict.csv`;

-(3).For viewing our final score, please cd to `/fnc-1` and enter `scorer.py target.csv predict.csv` in command line.
+(3).For viewing our final score, please cd to `/fnc-1` and enter `python scorer.py target.csv predict.csv` in command line.

 ### `Count_vectorizer.pk, tfidf_art`